SiteRelEnby/anduril2/README.md

 ## Roadmap

 * Single channel compatibility
-* Option (possibly in light-specific header file) to change which channel is considered channel 1 (as it stands the same value ended up bring right for both of my lights but this obviously depends on the specific light)
+* Option (possibly in light-specific header file) to change which channel is considered channel 1 (as it stands the same value ended up beeee right for both of my lights but this obviously depends on the specific light)
 * New aux modes
 * New, possibly-optional mode shortcuts
 * Move momentary mode somewhere else and make it harder to accidentally activate